Political freedom: Views

 Various groups along the political spectrum hold different views about what they believe constitutes political freedom.

 Left-wing political philosophy generally couples the notion of freedom with that of positive liberty or the enabling of a group or individual to determine their own life or realize their own potential.
 In this sense, freedom may include freedom from poverty, starvation, treatable disease, and oppression as well as freedom from force and coercion, from whomever they may issue.

-According to neoliberal philosopher and Nobel Memorial Prize Economist Friedrich Hayek, the "socialist argument" defined "individual liberty" as " 'freedom from' obstacles", which only "confused" and obscured the aim of "securing individual freedom."
-This obfuscation and conceptual scope of " 'freedom from' " in turn permitted a possible "identification of freedom with power."
+According to neoliberal philosopher and economist Friedrich Hayek, the "socialist argument" defined "individual liberty" as " 'freedom from' obstacles".
+He argued that this definition only "confused" and obscured the aim of "securing individual freedom", because it permitted a possible "identification of freedom with power."
 The subsequent "collective power over circumstances" misappropriated "the physical 'ability to do what I want', the power to satisfy our wishes, or the extent of the choice of alternatives open to us."
 Hayek maintained that once any possible "identification of freedom with power is admitted," a "totalitarian state" coalesced where "liberty has been suppressed in the name of liberty."

 Social anarchists see negative and positive liberty as complementary concepts of freedom.
 Such a view of rights may require utilitarian trade-offs, such as sacrificing the right to the product of one's labor or freedom of association for less racial discrimination or more subsidies for housing.
 Social anarchists describe the negative liberty-centric view endorsed by capitalism as "selfish freedom".

-Anarcho-capitalists see negative rights as a consistent system.
-Ayn Rand described it as "a moral principle defining and sanctioning a man's freedom of action in a social context".
-To such libertarians, positive liberty is contradictory since so-called rights must be traded off against each other, debasing legitimate rights which by definition trump other moral considerations.
-Any alleged right which calls for an end result (e.g. housing, education, medical services and so on) produced by people is in effect a purported right to enslave others.

 Political philosopher Alasdair MacIntyre theorized freedom in terms of our social interdependence with other people.